learnk8s/learnk8s.io/src/gatekeeper/content.md

 > If you're on Windows, you can [follow our handy guide on how to install Kubernetes and Docker](https://learnk8s.io/blog/installing-docker-and-kubernetes-on-windows/).

-Once you have `kubectl` configured to communicate to the cluster, run the following to setup gatekeeper:
+Once you have `kubectl` configured to communicate to the cluster, run the following to set up gatekeeper:

 ```terminal|command=1|title=bash
 kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/master/deploy/gatekeeper.yaml
 ```

-To verify whether gatekeeper has been set up correctly, run:
+To verify whether gatekeeper is set up correctly, run:

 ```terminal|command=1|title=bash
 kubectl -n gatekeeper-system describe svc gatekeeper-webhook-service